 SAP eCommerce is a challenge if your solution doesn’t include ERP integration out of the box.
 Many manufacturers come to us after getting burned by vendors who promise comprehensive integration but can’t actually deliver it.

-This is why Corevist solutions include deep, prebuilt integration to SAP.
+This is why the Corevist Platform includes deep, prebuilt integration to SAP.

 But how deep is that integration?

 Here’s one small example of how we cover all possible bases.

 The problem: SAP enables security on first PDF printing